Proto-Slavic language: Grammatical categories

-The three numbers (singular, dual and plural) were all maintained, as were the different athematic and thematic endings.
-Only five athematic verbs exist: "to know", "to be", "to give", "to eat" and "to have". (*dati has a finite stem *dad-, suggesting derivation by some sort of reduplication.)
+The three numbers (singular, dual, and plural) were all maintained, as were the different athematic and thematic endings.
+Only five athematic verbs exist: *věděti 'to know', *byti 'to be', *dati 'to give', *ěsti 'to eat', and *jьměti 'to have' (*dati has a finite stem *dad-, suggesting derivation by some sort of reduplication).
 A new set of "semi-thematic" endings were formed by analogy (corresponding to modern conjugation class II), combining the thematic first singular ending with otherwise athematic endings.
-Proto-Slavic also maintained a large number of non-finite formations, including the infinitive, the supine, a verbal noun, and five participles (present active, present passive, past active, past passive and resultative).
+Proto-Slavic also maintained a large number of non-finite formations, including the infinitive, the supine, a verbal noun, and five participles (present active, present passive, past active, past passive, and resultative).
 In large measure these directly continue PIE formations.

 Aspect

 Proto-Indo-European had an extensive system of aspectual distinctions ("present" vs. "aorist" vs. "perfect" in traditional terminology), found throughout the system.
 Proto-Slavic maintained part of this, distinguishing between aorist and imperfect in the past tense.
 In addition, Proto-Slavic evolved a means of forming lexical aspect (verbs inherently marked with a particular aspect) using various prefixes and suffixes, which was eventually extended into a systematic means of specifying grammatical aspect using pairs of related lexical verbs, each with the same meaning as the other but inherently marked as either imperfective (denoting an ongoing action) or perfective (denoting a completed action).
 The two sets of verbs interrelate in three primary ways: